cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 ### Features
 - MySQL: `mysql_version` property is no longer restrictive.
 Previously the parameter `mysql_version` was restricted to a list of supported values that we needed to keep updating.
+- MySQL: The properties for setting the maintenance window are nullables.

 ### Fix: